canonical/netplan/doc/netplan.md

           value.

     ``initcwnd`` (scalar) – since ****
-     :    The initcwnd to be used for the route, represented bynumber of segments.
+     :    The initcwnd to be used for the route, represented by number of segments.
           Must be a positive integer value.

     ``initrwnd`` (scalar) – since ****